Primordial black hole mass functions as a probe of cosmic origin: Numerical results

-The best-fit values of $f_{\mathrm{PBH}}$ in both the scenarios are close to the upper limit for $f_{\mathrm{PBH}}$ at $M_\star$, although not yet ruled out \cite{carr2020primordial}.
-Moreover, according to the numerical results, the spectral index $n_b$ needs to be very blue-tilted, so that the PBH formation due to the enhanced power at small scales can account for SMBHs.
-This is not the case for the matter bounce, for which the power spectrum remains nearly scale-invariant at all scales, but the abundance of PBHs can be realized by increasing the growth history of the contracting phase.
-Consequently, these two scenarios can be distinguished using the measurements of the scalar power spectrum at $10~\mathrm{Mpc}^{-1} \lesssim k \lesssim 10^9~ \mathrm{Mpc}^{-1}$, by exploiting data from future surveys, e.g., Primordial Inflation Explorer, Square Kilometre Array \cite{Kogut:2011xw, Moore:2014lga}.
+According to the numerical results, the spectral index $n_b$ indicates a blue-tilted spectrum, so that the PBH produced by the enhanced power spectrum at small scales can account for SMBHs in the SSE-inflation.
+This is not the case for the matter bounce, for which the power spectrum remains nearly scale-invariant at all scales.
+However, the abundance of PBHs can be realized by increasing the growth history of the contracting phase.
+Consequently, these two scenarios can be further distinguished using the measurements of the scalar power spectrum at $10~\mathrm{Mpc}^{-1} \lesssim k \lesssim 10^9~ \mathrm{Mpc}^{-1}$, by exploiting data from forthcoming surveys, e.g., Primordial Inflation Explorer \cite{Kogut:2011xw}, Square Kilometre Array \cite{Moore:2014lga,2009IEEEP..97.1482D}.